elolab/ASA/README.md

 #### Creating a new reference database files

-ASA uses two database files: a fasta file for sequences and corresponding taxonomy file.
+ASA can use any fasta file as reference file.
+However, if there is taxonomy associated with fasta sequences, there are two files: 1) fasta file and 2) related taxonomy file.

 Fasta file example:
 ```